 a.
 We must work with and accept the limitations of human attempts to alleviate the dilemma of our existence.
 That is part of the dynamic tension of being in but not of the world.
-Our actions as the citizens of God's kingdom promote peace, justice, and healing as b.
-We proclaim Jesus and His kingdom as the only ultimate solution and that the solution is universally available to everyone.
+Our actions as the citizens of God's kingdom promote peace, justice, and healing as an introduction to the world that will be; they are not in themselves an end process.